broadinstitute/warp/pipelines/skylab/smartseq2_single_sample/SmartSeq2SingleSample.changelog.md

 2020-09-18 (Date of Last Commit)

-* Chack if input fastq files are compressed in HISAT2.wdl task
+* Added check to see if input fastq files are compressed in HISAT2.wdl task

 # 5.0.0